-Redemption:
+Redemption

-The Preferred Stock is not currently redeemable.
-Upon certain change in control events that are outside of the Company's control, including liquidation, sale or transfer of control of the Company, the Preferred Stock is contingently redeemable.
-In addition, the Preferred Stock is redeemable at any time on or after the fifth anniversary of the original issue date.
-The Preferred Stock shall be redeemed by the Company at a price equal to the greater of (i) the original issue price of \$0.70 per share for Series A redeemable convertible preferred stock and the original issue price of \$0.92 per share for Series B redeemable convertible preferred stock, respectively, or (ii) the fair market value of the Series A redeemable convertible preferred stock and Series B redeemable convertible preferred stock, as applicable, as of the redemption request date.
-As the Preferred Stock becomes redeemable due to the passage of time, the Company records changes in the redemption value and accretes the Preferred Stock immediately to redemption value as it occurs.
+Upon certain change in control events that are outside of the Company's control, including liquidation, sale or transfer of control of the Company, the Preferred Stock was contingently redeemable.
+In addition, the Preferred Stock was redeemable at any time on or after the fifth anniversary of the original issue date.
+The Preferred Stock was redeemable at a price equal to the greater of (i) the original issue price of \$0.70 per share for Series A Preferred stock and the original issue price of \$0.92 per share for Series B Preferred Stock, respectively, or (ii) the fair market value of the Series A Preferred Stock and Series B Preferred Stock, as applicable, as of the redemption request date.
+As the Preferred Stock approached becoming redeemable due to the passage of time, the Company recorded changes in the redemption value and accreted the Preferred Stock immediately to redemption value as it occurred.